A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

-Each of the four panels in figure \ref{fig:scalebyscale_energy_transfer} shows the terms of \eqref{eq:scale-by-scale_energy_budget} as functions of $\kappa/\kappa_L$, for a given $M_p$, with all terms normalized by $\average{\varepsilon}$.
-Note that, the curves of $\average{\Pi}$ and $\average{D_v}$ are also reported for the unladen case with thin, dashed lines.
-In the light-particle case ($M_p=0.1$), the magnitude of the nonlinear flux $\average{\Pi}$ (dark blue) is essentially the same as in the unladen case, and the effect of the particle forcing $\average{\Pi_{fs}}$ (green) is rather limited.
-Indeed, the energy transfer is dominated by the nonlinear transfer $\average{\Pi}$ and the dissipation $\average{D_v}$ at all scales.
-This result suggests that the inertial cascade is still active in the range $\kappa/\kappa_L < 20$, consistently with the $-5/3$ scaling of the spectra in figure \ref{fig:energy_spectra} (red curve therein).
-Figures \ref{fig:scalebyscale_energy_transfer}$b$,$c$ show that the energy flux of the turbulent cascade $\average{\Pi}$ (dark blue) decreases, while the fluid-particle interaction term $\average{\Pi_{fs}}$ (green) increases, gradually as particle inertia increases.
+The three panels in figure \ref{fig:scalebyscale_energy_transfer} display the terms of \eqref{eq:scale-by-scale_energy_budget} as functions of $\kappa/\kappa_L$.
+Here, each curve therefore illustrates the effect of varying $M_p$.
+The nonlinear transfer $\averagetime{\Pi}$, the work of the ABC forcing $\averagetime{P}$, the work of the particle forcing $\averagetime{\Pi_{\particle}}$, and the viscous dissipation integral $\averagetime{\mathcal{D}_v}$ are all normalised by the mean dissipation $\averagespacetime{\varepsilon}$.
+The latter is case-dependent (see table \ref{tab:flow_statistics}) and is evaluated at the corresponding mass fraction.
+As a result, the sum of terms of the same colour across the three panels is equal to unity at all wavenumbers and satisfies the steady-state balance \eqref{eq:scale-by-scale_energy_budget}.
+For the light-particle cases ($M_p\leq0.2$), the magnitude of the nonlinear flux $\averagetime{\Pi}$ (figure \ref{fig:scalebyscale_energy_transfer}\textit{a}) is essentially the same as in the unladen case, and the effect of the particle forcing $\averagetime{\Pi_\particle}$ (figure \ref{fig:scalebyscale_energy_transfer}\textit{b}) is rather limited.
+Indeed, the energy transfer is dominated by the nonlinear terms $\averagetime{\Pi}$ and the dissipation $\averagetime{\mathcal{D}_v}$ (figure \ref{fig:scalebyscale_energy_transfer}\textit{c}) at the large scales.
+This result suggests that the inertial cascade is still active in the range $\kappa/\kappa_L < 20$ for $M_p\leq0.2$, consistently with the $-5/3$ scaling of the spectra in figure \ref{fig:energy_spectra} and the power-law scaling of the second-order structure function in figure \ref{fig:structure_functions}$a$.
+Figures \ref{fig:scalebyscale_energy_transfer}$a$,$b$ show that the energy flux of the turbulent cascade $\averagetime{\Pi}$ decreases, while the fluid-particle interaction term $\averagetime{\Pi_\particle}$ increases, gradually as particle inertia increases.
 In the heaviest case ($M_p=0.6$), the contribution of the dissipation and nonlinear terms become negligible at large and intermediate scales, where the energy transfer is dominated by the fluid-particle interaction.
 The contribution of the nonlinear terms is virtually zero at the particle scale ($\kappa/\kappa_L=L/D$, black vertical line) for all the laden cases.
-There, $\average{\Pi_{fs}}$ is much smaller than $\average{D_v}$ but increases sensibly with $M_p$.
-The increase of both $\average{\Pi_{fs}}$ and $\average{\mathcal{D}_v} = \varepsilon - \average{D_v}$ at $\kappa\cong\kappa_D$ for increasing $M_p$ was also reported by \citet[see figure 7 therein]{Schneiders_Meinke_Schröder_2017}.
-These findings are consistent with the relatively small values of the particle Reynolds number $\Rey_p$ (see table \ref{tab:particle_statistics}) and the short, symmetric laminar wakes shown in the insets in figure \ref{fig:visualization_dissipation_rate}$d$ and \ref{fig:visualization_enstrophy}$d$.
+There, $\averagetime{\Pi_\particle}$ is much smaller than $\averagetime{\mathcal{D}_v}$ but increases sensibly with $M_p$.
+The increase of both $\averagetime{\Pi_\particle}$ and $\averagetime{D_v} = \averagespacetime{\varepsilon} - \averagetime{\mathcal{D}_v}$ at $\kappa\cong\kappa_D$ for increasing $M_p$ was also reported by \citet[see figure 7 therein]{Schneiders_Meinke_Schröder_2017}.
+These findings are consistent with the relatively small values of the particle Reynolds number $\averageparticletime{\Rey_p}$ (see table \ref{tab:particle_statistics}) and the short, symmetric laminar wakes shown in the insets in figure \ref{fig:visualization_dissipation_rate}$d$ and \ref{fig:visualization_enstrophy}$d$.